vsouza/awesome-ios/README.md

  * [FlatUIKit](https://github.com/Grouper/FlatUIKit) - A collection of awesome flat UI components for iOS.
  * [BetweenKit](https://github.com/ice3-software/between-kit) - A robust drag-and-drop framework for iOS.
  * [JSQMessagesViewController](https://github.com/jessesquires/JSQMessagesViewController) - An elegant messages UI library for iOS.
- * [MGSwipeTableCell](https://github.com/MortimerGoro/MGSwipeTableCell) - UITableViewCell subclass that allows to display swippable buttons with a variety of transitions.
  * [MDCSwipeToChoose](https://github.com/modocache/MDCSwipeToChoose) - Swipe to "like" or "dislike" any view, just like Tinder.app.
 Build a flashcard app, a photo viewer, and more, in minutes, not hours!
- * [ParallaxTableViewHeader](https://github.com/Vinodh-G/ParallaxTableViewHeader) - Parallax scrolling effect on UITableView header view when a tableView is scrolled.
  * [JLToast](https://github.com/devxoul/JLToast) - Toast for iOS with very simple interface. :large_orange_diamond:
  * [BLKFlexibleHeightBar](https://github.com/bryankeller/BLKFlexibleHeightBar) - Create condensing header bars like those seen in the Facebook, Square Cash, and Safari iOS apps.
  * [SDevIconFonts](https://github.com/0x73/SDevIconFonts) - Fontawesome, Iconic, Ionicons, Octicon porting for swift. :large_orange_diamond: